tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 - they do not bind their own `this` keyword.

 What this means is that when an event handler points at a *regular function*, the value of `this` is the object that received the event.
-But when an event handler points at an *arrow function*, the value of `this` will instead be "the value of the enclosing execution context", which below will be the `window` object - so we will be able to call top level fucntions in the script.
+But when an event handler points at an *arrow function*, the value of `this` will instead be "the value of the enclosing execution context", which below will be the `window` object - so we will be able to call top level functions in the script.

 Go ahead and run **events-3.html** and see what happens.